IBM/recommender-with-watson-visual-recognition/README.md

   * Inside the MFP dashboard, in the list on the left, you will see the `VisualRecognition` adapter listed.

 Update MFP Adapter configuration as below:
-  * Inside the MFP dashboard, click on the `VisualRecognition` adapter.
+  * Inside the MFP dashboard, click on the `ImagesFetch` adapter.
 Under `Configurations` tab, you should see the various properties for accessing Cloud Object Storage, recommendation Engine Api and Visual Recognition Api as shown below.

      <img src="doc/source/images/MobileFoundationAdapterDashboard.png" alt="Option to specify the configuration properties for accessing Cloud Object Storage and APIs in deployed MFP Adapter" width="800" border="10" />